iPhone 11 rumors: Everything Apple could announce today

 Read more: Everything the iPhone 11 needs to be successful

-Which means that on Sept.
-10, Apple is going to try to get us excited about a lot of incremental upgrades: more advanced cameras, faster chips, the next version of the operating system (that's iOS 13) and perhaps new colors (including dark green).
-And yet, the flagship iPhone 11 is likely to cost just as much as the iPhone XS, with a starting price around $1,000.
+Which means that later today, Apple is going to try to get us excited about a lot of incremental upgrades: more advanced cameras, faster chips, the next version of the operating system (that's iOS 13), perhaps new colors (including dark green -- and, just maybe, bilateral charging.
+Yet the flagship iPhone 11 is likely to cost just as much as the iPhone XS, with a starting price around $1,000.
 (Note that this is all conjecture; the company did not respond to our request for comment.)

 Read more: 8 features I want real bad in the iPhone 11